OViniciusToth/Youtube-shorts-channel-downloads/README.md

 ### 8. Check the Saved Videos
    - Once all downloads are complete, navigate to the folder you selected to find your downloaded Shorts videos.

----

-This step-by-step guide will help users navigate through the process of downloading YouTube Shorts videos using your script effectively.
-Feel free to modify any details as necessary!